Special Issue, October 6 and 8, 2010

 What is this?

-A White Chanterelle!
+A white chanterelle!
 Our first for this area

-Honey mushrooms, looking like they were NOT
+Honey mushrooms, looking like they were

-growing our of the stump, but below it in the ground
+but below it in the ground

 Boletus rubripes

-Boletus rubripes removed
+Boletus rubripes removed.

 Another bitter bolete

-Rupripes sliced
+Rubripes sliced

 Cortinarius sp.

-Honey mushrooms growing in a diversion stream bed.
+Honey mushrooms growing in

-Tylopilus? (next three photos)
+B. edulis (next three photos)

 Amanita muscaria